khonsulabs/bonsaidb/crates/bonsaidb-client/src/.crate-docs.md

 ## Minimum Supported Rust Version (MSRV)

 While this project is alpha, we are actively adopting the current version of Rust.
-The current minimum version is `1.58`, and we plan on updating the MSRV to implement [namespaced Features](https://github.com/khonsulabs/bonsaidb/issues/178) as soon as the feature is released.
+The current minimum version is `1.60`.

 ## WASM Support